Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Analysis and Discussion

-To assist in the associated difficulties of the $T_2^*$ sequence, the modified sequences of \eqref{circ:2q_t2s_HX} and \eqref{circ:2q_t2s_HI}, representing one qubit undergoing the $T_2^*$ sequence with its neighbour undergoing the $T_1$ and idle sequences, respectively.
+To help solve the associated difficulties of the $T_2^*$ sequence, the modified sequences shown in \Cref{fig:mixed_circuits}c and \Cref{fig:mixed_circuits}d, representing one qubit that undergoes the $T_2^*$ sequence with its neighbour who undergoes the $T_1$ and idle sequences, respectively.
 These modifications allowed for the damping of the resonant noise of 2 qubits being susceptible to SPAM errors, and provided a more granular look at the qubit dynamics.
-In the case of \eqref{circ:2q_t2s_HI}, this problem of resonant external noise remained persistent, though showing a scaled intensity of the errors, reinforcing the suspicion that the $H$ gates in particular are more difficult to implement effectively.
-In the case of \eqref{circ:2q_t2s_HX}, however, a new and interesting form of the qubit dynamics was seen, in \Cref{subfig:t2s_hx_fit}, which coupled the simple exponential decay of the $T_1$ sequence with the damped oscillator form of the $T_2^*$ sequence, which allowed for proficient optimisation and extraction of hardware parameters which were consistent with the results from the separate sequences showing that the mixing of these experiments does not produce any phenomena greater than the combination of its parts.
+In the case of the circuit in \Cref{fig:mixed_circuits}d, this problem of resonant external noise remained persistent, although it showed a scaled intensity of errors, reinforcing the suspicion that the $H$ gates are in particular more difficult to implement effectively.
+In the case of the circuit in \Cref{fig:mixed_circuits}c, however, a new and interesting form of the qubit dynamics was observed, in \Cref{fig:extra_plots}d, which coupled the simple exponential decay of the $T_1$ sequence with the damped oscillator form of the $T_2^*$ sequence, which allowed for proficient optimisation and extraction of hardware parameters that were consistent with the results from the separate sequences showing that the mixing of these procedures does not produce any phenomena greater than the combination of its parts.